Latest Breast Cancer Treatments: Modern Advances, Targeted Therapies & Future Innovations

 HER2-Targeted Therapies

 Targeted therapies helped a lot to make the case of HER2-positive breast cancer, which used to be considered one of the most aggressive types, manageable to a great extent.
-These leading treatments are also intended to make the cancer less harmful, extend the remission period as well, and ensure the safety of the heart by lowering the risk of cardiotoxicity as of 2025.
+These advanced treatments are designed to make cancer less aggressive, extend remission periods, and improve heart safety by lowering the risk of cardiotoxicity.

 CDK4/6 Inhibitors